 PBSIS (Positive Behavior Support In School) has been implemented to develop the capacity for Union Middle School to create an environment that encourages and supports pro-student behavior at the school-wide, classroom, and individual student levels using current research and validated practices in positive behavior support.

 We are pleased to introduce you to our Advisory program at UMS.
 UMS Advisory operates on the premise that a student is more likely to succeed with a strong network of support and a committed adult advocate within the school.

 An energetic and dedicated faculty is an important reason for the tradition of excellence at Union Middle School.
 Our faculty consists primarily of teachers holding master’s degrees, and all teachers participate in ongoing programs of professional improvement.
-Our teachers are constantly researching new strategies to enrich and transform your child’s learning experience in order to meet the demands of our global society.
+Our teachers are constantly researching new strategies to enrich and transform your child’s learning experience to meet the demands of our global society.
 They are improving their levels of expertise through advanced studies.
-These include workshops on G Suite of Education, SMARTBoard use, other technologies, diversified instruction, curriculum, and a variety of social issues.
+These include workshops on G Suite of Education, other technologies, diversified instruction, curriculum, and a variety of social issues.

 In closing, I assure you that the students of Union Middle School will have an environment that is safe and secure and will receive the best education possible.
 Union Middle School will continue to find ways to lead and promote innovative and creative thinking, leverage technologies and human capital in imaginative ways, and incorporate new structures and platforms to create learning environments that best serve our children and support educators.
 We will never be satisfied with being good or very good.
 Our goal is to be great.